oscar-system/GAP.jl/README.md

 developed for the [GAP](https://www.gap-system.org/)-[Julia](https://julialang.org/) integration as part of the [OSCAR project](https://oscar.computeralgebra.de).

-*WARNING*: This package is intended as a low-level interface between GAP and Julia.
+*WARNING*: GAP.jl is intended as a low-level interface between GAP and Julia.
 Therefore, for the most part it does not attempt (besides some general conveniences) to provide a very “Julia-ish” interface to GAP objects and functions, nor a “GAP-ish” interface to Julia objects and